oracle-livelabs/oci-migration/ebs-move-improve/teardown/teardown.md

     You have now torn down all the resources you created for the EBS Cloud Manager instance and its EBS environments.

-## More documentation on Oracle E-Business Suite Cloud Manager
+## More Documentation on Oracle E-Business Suite Cloud Manager

 If you're interested in the full capabilities of Oracle E-Business Suite Cloud Manager and would like to learn more follow the link below!